jfarrimo/frycook/README.md

 The ideas embodied in frycook originally came from managing several hundred servers for a social gaming company, and then were augmented by time spent poring over the chef documentation.

 The best way to learn frycook is to look through the code in the frycook module and in the sample globule that's included with this repo.
 I've also generate API documentation from the somewhat extensive docstrings I've included in the source files.
-You can acces those *here*.
+You can acces those in the docs directory in the repo.

 # History